habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Nonprofits and Charities using Gratipay

-  1. If you are a nonprofit organization, soliciting payments on Gratipay may subject you to certain state laws regarding charitable solicitations, including various registration, reporting, and audit requirements.
+  1. If you are a nonprofit organization, soliciting payments on Gratipay may subject you to local laws regarding charitable solicitations, including various registration, reporting, and audit requirements.
 You are solely responsible for compliance with these and any other applicable law or regulation.